FixTweet/FxTwitter/README.md

 ✅ Creates media/profile picture color-matching theme-color (looks great on Discord!)

-✅ Private, we don't save tweets or their media
+✅ Private: We don't save tweets or their media (Outside of Cloudflare caching for speed)

 Licensed under the permissive MIT license.
 Feel free to send a pull request!